 - Civil Society Organisation Consortium, Area Councils, and any contractors, will support the Villages to implement the safeguards requirements as part of project implementation (mitigation matrix, EMP). - The Nakamal leaders and Area Councils will manage grievances and keep records in the first instance (until / unless elevated to the VGMD PMU).
 Records will be submitted to VGMD PMU. - VGMD PMU will do monitoring visits and will prioritise monitoring the Category B investments and investments with EMP. - Incidents, successes, grievances and outcomes will be reported by VGMD PMU in project reports for the World Bank.

-5.3 Safeguards Processes for Component 2 Buildings / Structures and other Construction
+5.2 Safeguards Processes - Buildings / Structures, Feeder Roads and other Construction

 Safeguards steps integrated into the cycle of an IRCCNHH activity are as follows:

 A Preparation stage